ophirhan/cnsr-vlc-viewer-addon/README.md

 using [CNSR file format](https://github.com/ophirhan/cnsr-file-format-specification).

 This plugin censors categories like nudity, verbal abuse, violence and alchohol and drug consumption.
+The extension is also available [here](https://addons.videolan.org/p/1537958/).

+This extension is inspired by [MEDERI's "Time v3.2" vlc extension](https://addons.videolan.org/p/1154032/).

-supports Windows, Linux and Mac OS.
+Supported OS: Window, Linux and Mac OS.
 _____________________________________________________________________________________________________

 # Getting started